-With over $1.1 Million in grants awarded to patients, the Atlanta Cancer Care Foundation has been making a difference in our community since 2001.
+With more than $2.3 Million in grants awarded to patients, the Atlanta Cancer Care Foundation has been making a difference in our community since 2001.

 Every year, the Atlanta Cancer Care Foundation (ACCF) provides critical financial assistance to Metro Atlanta cancer patients that need help dealing with the often overwhelming costs associated with the disease and its treatment.